DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ```

 ## **4. Analyze**
-After aggregating the CSV files by ID and transforming the tables to the correct formats, we wanted to understand the difference between Light, Moderate & Intense activity in order to show the relationship between them We first set up a goal of 10k steps to understand how the different levels of activity perform (according to the [National Institutes of Health](https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health).
+After aggregating the CSV files by ID and transforming the tables to the correct formats, we wanted to understand the difference between Light, Moderate & Intense activity in order to show the relationship between them We first set up a goal of **10k steps** to understand how the different levels of activity perform (according to the [National Institutes of Health](https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health).
 There's some evidence that upping your daily strides can have some surprising benefits, according to a 2022 study published in [JAMA Internal Medicine](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2796058).
 Here are some of them.
 Improved Mood and Brain Function, Better Mobility, Healthy Weight Loss, Speedier Recovery)

 ### **Key Findings:**

 **Step Goal Achievement:**
-Across 457 logged days, users met the 10,000-step goal on 127 days.
+Across **457** logged days, users met the 10,000-step goal on **127** days.
-This corresponds to 27.79% of days, showing that users meet the step goal less than one-third of the time and showcasing that health conscious individuals are not that far from not-Health conscious ones this trigger a question what shift from our daily regular activities does it really take to achieving our Health goals
+This corresponds to **27.79%** of days, showing that users meet the step goal less than **one-third of the time** and showcasing that Health-conscious individuals are not significantly ahead of non-health-conscious ones, raising the question: What small shifts can help users achieve their health goals?
 ```r
 # Defining the step goal